johannesstroebele91/React-Library/10_deployment/routing_client-vs-server-side.md

 - solely in the browser (with react-router-dom)
 - AND NOT in the backend
+- SERVER only sends one HTML page,
+- afterwards React takes over and
+- controles the UI

 Server-side routing happens

 - on a remote machine
 - which host the production ready React code
+- Server sends multiple html pages

 # Procedure of client-side routing